 2. Maxxfan

-Ventilation is an important consideration when traveling or living in a DIY camper.
+Ventilation is an important consideration when travelling or living in a DIY camper.
 For instance, good ventilation is crucial for comfort in warm weather and when moisture levels are high.

 The Maxxfan Deluxe ventilator is the backbone of our camper’s ventilation system, particularly in combination with a Dometic Mini Heki roof hatch and Climair wind deflectors.
 Therefore, ventilation is never an issue, even in bad weather, thanks to the Climair wind deflectors, which allow us to keep the windows slightly open while keeping harsh wind and rain out.